ShadowWolf387/CryptoHillClimber/src/ReadMe.txt

 The experimental swap is based on the selection sort but uses a random alphabet key to swap letters.
 The selection swap doesn't work and the experimental swap may eventually become a permanent swap type.
-This is a test bed for ideas so there are many things that may change here.
+This is a test bed for ideas so there are many things that may change and new ideas will get introduced here.
+As an example, the current experimental swap reduces the swap loop counts significantly from the PRNG based loop counts.

 The third parameter turns on the shotgun loop and is limited by the number that follows it.
 This parameter is optional and if left off, it may still find a working key if your text is large enough.
+For a plaintext of about 100 letters, a shotgun loop of around 5000 will produce an output file that is about 1.65Mb.

 The looplmt parameter forces the hill climb loop to exit when no better keys are found.
-You can speed up long searches by fine tuning this, but you'll find tha even at 10000 the program will generate keys very quickly.
+You can speed up long searches by fine tuning this, but you'll find that even at 10000 the program will generate keys very quickly.
+You may want to look at the loop counts of a smaller trial to get an idea of how many loops are actually needed.
+Then double it so you are certain to get to the peak of every trial.
+Different swap patterns will produce different loop counts though the highest so far appears to be about 2500 for small texts.

 The infile is the path and file name of your ciphertext.
 The ciphertext does need to be in ASCII format and it converts upper or lower case letters.